magento/merchdocs/src/recommendations/behavioral-data.md

 - `Viewed this, bought that`
 - `Bought this, bought that`
 - `Trending`

-The following recommendation types fallback to `Most popular` or `Most viewed` if there is not sufficient input data collected:

 - `Conversion (view to purchase)`
 - `Conversion (view to cart)`